Call Us: 708.848.0491

 I can help you process your emotions and thoughts about your struggles.
-Whether your challenges are about life transitions, grief/loss, trauma, anxiety/depression, or the stressors of everyday life, I will practice tangible tools that will help you long after our sessions have ended.
+Whether your challenges are about life transitions, grief/loss, trauma, anxiety/depression, or the stressors of everyday life, I will provide you with concrete tools that will help you long after our sessions have ended.
 My universal goal for my clients is to help them achieve self-determination -- to have full power over their lives, and to take a leadership role in their own lives.

 I received a B.A. in Psychology and a B.A. in Criminal Justice from Indiana University in Bloomington.
 While there, I conducted an independent research project on the social and emotional effects of parental bereavement in childhood, and continued this research during my graduate studies.

 I obtained my Master's in Social Work at the University of Kentucky, with a concentration in Families and Communities.
 I completed clinical internships with college students, and in residential treatment settings for adolescents with a history of trauma and neglect.
 I also worked for the Office of Institutional Diversity as a Counselor for college students of color, and other underrepresented backgrounds.
 Since graduation, I worked at a cancer wellness organization for several years, providing individual and group support to people impacted by cancer.
 I facilitated support groups and social emotional activities for kids, teens, young adults, and families, and provided grief/bereavement support.

-Besides my work, I help serve our Chicago community by serving on a board for a local domestic violence organization.
+Besides my work, I support our Chicago community by serving on a board for a local domestic violence organization.
 I am also a College Mentor for financially under-resourced and first-generation college students.
 I am also a founding member of an Associate Board for a Level 1, non-profit, charter school serving families in the Chicagoland area.
 A majority of students are low-income, diverse learners, with limited English.
 I am passionate about empowering children in a holistic, trauma-informed school setting by ensuring they have the appropriate resources to pursue the path of their dreams and a fulfilling quality of life.
 In my free-time, I run on a Chicago Marathon team for a cancer support organization.